Sharfuddin Yahya Maneri: Early life

+18: Sharf Ad-Din Yahya Maneri.

 Career

 After completing his education he left for Delhi where he met Nizamuddin and other Sufis.
-His elder brother Makhdoom Jaleeluddin Maneri (buried at Badi Dargah in Maner Sharif) accompanied him there, and introduced him to his pir (spiritual master) Sheikh Najeebuddin Firdausi.
+His elder brother Makhdoom Jaleeluddin Maneri (buried at Badi Dargah in Maner Sharif) accompanied him there and introduced him to his pir (spiritual guide) Sheikh Najeebuddin Firdausi.
 In Delhi, he became a disciple of Sheikh Najeebuddin Firdausi of Mehrauli and was given the title of Firdausi.

 To shun material comforts, Sheikh Sharfuddin Ahmed bin Yahya Maneri went into the forest of Bihiya (about 15 miles west of Maner).
 He later went to Rajgir (about 75 miles east of Maner) where he performed ascetic exercises in the hills.
-A hot spring close to a place where he often prayed in Rajgir is named Makhdoom Kund in his memory.
+In his memory, a hot spring close to a place where he often prayed in Rajgir is named Makhdoom Kund.

-After 30 years in the forests, Sheikh Sharfuddin Ahmed bin Yahya Maneri settled at Bihar Sharif.Later Sultan Muhammad Tughlaq built a Khanqah for him where he taught and trained disciples in Sufism (Tasawwuf).
+After 30 years in the forests, Sheikh Sharfuddin Ahmed bin Yahya Maneri settled at Bihar Sharif.
+Later Sultan Muhammad Tughlaq built a Khanqah for him where he taught and trained disciples in Sufism (Tasawwuf).
 He devoted his life to teaching and writing.